 Whilst it is a well noted fact that moving home can be one of the most stressful things you do in life, it should also be a time for excitement!
 With the right support and advice from the experts, moving house needn’t be traumatic.

-Letting your head take the lead before emotions become involved when finding your perfect home.
+Letting your head take the lead before emotions become involved is key when finding your perfect home.

 Here are some other top tips for taking the stress out of moving house.

 Before you start viewing houses, it is best to have a mortgage agreed in principal so you know your budget.
-If you have a property to sell, it is also important to have a valuation done as relying on a figure you may have paid for it previously won’t necessarily reflect the current market.
+If you have a property to sell, it is also important to have at least three estate agents carry out sales appraisals as relying on a figure you may have paid for it previously won’t necessarily reflect the current market.

 The main factor which brings uncertainty and delay into moving is the chain.
 If you can break the chain and be a cash or first time buyer you will be more appealing to a seller.
 It’s not suited to everyone but looking at selling your home and getting temporary accommodation can be a good option to improve your bargaining position.

 Our blog about why conveyancing is taking so long explores some of the causes of delays when buying and selling properties.